tvtt2k/Ag2_AEO/README.md

 # AEO Validator:All the different ways we look for the same things

 The main idea behind Ag2_AEO is to create all the different possibilites a user will look up for a particular company.
-The idea is to optimise search, working with agents you can also architect queries in different languages.
+The idea is to optimise search, there are multiple ways to look for your company's information and the idea is to use this tool to make sure we highlight your comapny, we can also work with agents you can also architect queries in different languages.
+The idea is use this tool for Answer Engine Optimisation, using agentic frameworks to market a website so whenever someone looks for a company using LLMs they are sent to your website.

 AEO Validator is an automated multi-agent pipeline designed to **validate search engine visibility** for a given company’s website.
 It leverages [AG2.ai's framework](https://ag2.ai/#hero) to coordinate multiple conversational agents that perform: